Manage your settings for two-step verification

 - Select Save.

-- If this is the number that you use for your preferred verification option, you have to verify the new number before you can save it.
+- If this phone number is the number that you use for your preferred verification option, you must verify the new number before you can save it.

 To add a secondary phone number: